Best Trail Cameras: A Buyer's Guide

 Detection Range and Image Quality

 Detection range determines how far out the camera senses motion.
 A longer range covers more ground but can also trigger on distant non-targets.
-Match it to your setup — a wide field needs more range than a tight trail.
+Match it to your setup - a wide field needs more range than a tight trail, and the hunting methods you favor should guide where you place the camera.

 Night Photos: Flash Type Matters